Logan Mwangi murder trial: Boy disciplined at home, court told

 A five-year-old boy who was found dead in a river was made to stand on a step with his hands on a banister if he misbehaved, a court has heard.

-John Cole, 40, Angharad Williamson, 30, and a 14-year-old who cannot be named, deny murdering Logan Mwangi.
+John Cole, 40, Angharad Williamson, 30, and a 14 year old who cannot be named, deny murdering Logan Mwangi.

 A friend of Mr Cole, Callum Williams, told Cardiff Crown Court he had seen Logan being disciplined in the house in Sarn, Bridgend.